-The manifestation of the photometric calibration in output data frames must be recorded in the FITS header records that describe the transformation between internal (instrumental) fluxes to magnitudes on the VISTA photometric system.
+The photometric calibrations, including extinction measures, which describe the transformation between internal (instrumental) fluxes to magnitudes on the VISTA photometric system, must be recorded for later use.
 It is assumed that a suitable catalogue of standards will exist, which may have to be generated in a special observing programme.
 Some secondary standard fields for VISTA will be defined as part of the observing programme for WFCAM (but this does not imply that VISTA is dependent on WFCAM operations).